 Available in Enterprise Edition E20.

 Elasticsearch allows you to search large volumes of data quickly, in near real time, by creating and managing an index of post data.
 The indexing process can be managed from the System Console after setting up and connecting an Elasticsearch server.
 The post index is stored on the Elasticsearch server and is updated constantly after new posts are made.
 In order to index existing posts, a bulk index of the entire post database must be generated.

 The default Mattermost database search starts to show performance degradation at around 2.5 million posts, depending on the specifications for the database server.
 If you expect your Mattermost server to have more than 2.5 million posts, we recommend using Elasticsearch for optimum search performance.
 For deployments with over 5 million posts, Elasticsearch is required to avoid significant performance issues (such as timeouts) with search and at-mentions.

 Setting Up an Elasticsearch Server¶

 The set up process for the Elasticsearch server is documented in the official Elasticsearch documentation.

 You must install the ICU Analyzer Plugin when setting up Elasticsearch for Mattermost.

 Configuring Elasticsearch in Mattermost¶

-Follow these steps to connect your Elasticsearch server to Mattermost and generate the post index.
+Follow these steps to connect your Elasticsearch server to Mattermost and to generate the post index.

 trueto enable the other the settings on the page.
 Once the configuration is saved, new posts made to the database will be automatically indexed on the Elasticsearch server.